 Ban Phung highest terraces.

-A single-day walk through the steep La Chi terraces above the Chay river — said to be the highest rice terraces in Vietnam.
+A single-day walk through steep La Chi terraces above the Chay river — among the highest planting country in Hoang Su Phi.

 - Terrain